statamic/docs/content/collections/knowledge-base/storing-entries-in-a-database.md

 The Stache entry repository delegates a lot of logic to a query builder which uses the Stache to get the data.
 Ours will use Eloquent to read from a database instead.

-Statamic's has a base Eloquent Query Builder class ready for you.
+Statamic has a base Eloquent Query Builder class ready for you.
 Here's a simplified snippet:

 ``` php
 abstract class EloquentQueryBuilder implements Builder